ory/sdk/clients/client/dotnet/docs/FrontendApi.md

 Create Recovery Flow for Native Apps

 This endpoint initiates a recovery flow for API clients such as mobile devices, smart TVs, and so on.
 If a valid provided session cookie or session token is provided, a 400 Bad Request error.
-To fetch an existing recovery flow call `/self-service/recovery/flows?flow=<flow_id>`.
+On an existing recovery flow, use the `getRecoveryFlow` API endpoint.
 You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).
 More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery).

 ### Example
 ```csharp